rA3ka/dstack-examples/anyone-anon-service/README.md

 The remote attestation uses the hash of the .anon address as the quote report data.

-The service automatically generates a new .anon address on first launch and maintains it across restarts through the persistent `Anon_data` volume.
+The service automatically generates a new .anon address on first launch and maintains it across restarts through the persistent `anon_data` volume.

 ## To run locally